 The rights, powers and remedies of the Authority in relation to loan transactions under this Division shall be those rights, powers and remedies given by or under the mortgage or other instrument of security together with such rights, powers and remedies as are normally applicable to such transactions at law or in equity.

-[Section 43 amended by No. 28 of 2006 s.
+[Section 43 amended: No. 28 of 2006 s.
 332.]

 44. Protection of Authority’s interest